CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

 # Plugin Configuration

-AppEngine provides a powerful and flexible way to extend its capabilities using plugins.
-One essential feature of plugins is the ability to expose configurable settings that can be managed directly through the AppEngine Administration Panel.
+CompuTec AppEngine provides a powerful and flexible way to extend its capabilities using plugins.
+One essential feature of plugins is the ability to expose configurable settings that can be managed directly through the CompuTec AppEngine Administration Panel.
 These settings allow developers and administrators to dynamically control the behavior of their plugins without altering the codebase.

 In this tutorial, we’ll walk through how to add custom configuration settings to a plugin - FirstPlugin and utilize those settings in a job called SalesOrderToApproveEventJob that we created in the previous tutorial.